Probing dense environments around Sgr A* with S-stars dynamics: Star-environment interaction

 The constraints for a $\ket{322}$ cloud largely lie in the unphysical region $\alpha<0.172$ (where $T\ped{grow}=200T_{322}>\SI{10}{Gyr}$).
 Nevertheless, in this case too we find nontrivial constraints at larger values of $\alpha$, for example limiting $M\ped{c}$ to be less than $0.02M$ at $\alpha<0.2$.

 The constraints on the total mass of an environment with a Plummer profile are strongest when $r\ped{pl}\sim\SI{e-3}{pc}\sim2r\ped{p}$, where we find $M\ped{pl}\lesssim10^{-3}M$.
-The density of a power-law profile is constrained to be less than about two orders of magnitude denser than the stellar cusp, which requires $\rho\lesssim\num{e9}\,M_\odot/\si{pc^3}$ at $r=\SI{0.01}{pc}$ (roughly the apocenter distance of S2) for $0<\gamma_0<2$.
-Note that both these density profiles were studied in \cite{GRAVITY:2024tth}, but their constraints focus on the mass enclosed between pericenter and apocenter of S2, and are thus not immediately comparable with Fig.~\ref{fig:precession-bounds-plummer-spike}.
-To allow for a more direct comparison, in App.~\ref{app:constraints-enclosed-mass} we translate our bounds into limits on such enclosed mass.
+The density of a power-law profile is constrained to be less than about 2 orders of magnitude denser than the stellar cusp, which requires $\rho\lesssim\num{e9}\,M_\odot/\si{pc^3}$ at $r=\SI{0.01}{pc}$ (roughly the apocenter distance of S2) for $0<\gamma_0<2$.
+Note that both these density profiles were studied in Ref.~\cite{GRAVITY:2024tth}, but their constraints focus on the mass enclosed between pericenter and apocenter of S2, and are thus not immediately comparable with Fig.~\ref{fig:precession-bounds-plummer-spike}.
+To allow for a more direct comparison, in Appendix~\ref{app:constraints-enclosed-mass} we translate our bounds into limits on such enclosed mass.
+The constraints shown in our Fig.~\ref{fig:precession-bounds-plummer-spike-enclosed} are almost identical to those in Fig.~B.3 of Ref.~\cite{GRAVITY:2024tth}, demonstrating that our simple, semi-analytical, orbit-averaged approach delivers constraints almost as powerful as a full orbital fit, at least given the current astrometric data.